richaG99/ConfigLoader/README.md

           cd ConfigLoader
           node ./app/client.js

+####Description

+1. ConfigLoader/app/client.js is the application which requires to load the configuration file.
+It passes the config file path and override values to configLoader.js and uses configLoader's loadConfig() method to load the config object at the start.
+If it is successful, it executes rest of the business logic, else exits.

+2. ConfigLoader/app/configLoader.js expects config file path, which it requires to load and overrides array.
+It exposes loadConfig() to load config object and get() methods to get a config object setting.
+It uses configUtility.js to create configObject from the configFile.txt .

+3. ConfigLoader/app/configUtility.js reads the file , create the config object and passes the config object to the callback function of configLoader.js.
+It is the place where actually file is parsed and config object is created.

+If any error happens in the creating config object, configUtility throws LoggableError() error object to the callback function of configLoader.js and returns from there.

+4. ConfigLoader/config/config.txt is the config file which demo application (client.js) tries to load at the start.
+5. All constants and error messages are defined at constants/confConstants.js .
+6. All logs are saved inside ConfigLoader/logs/*

 ####Note
 In a production setup, log files should not be the part of the github repository and config file path shouldn't be hard coded.